swaynos/puzzle-solver/README.md

 # puzzle-solver
 A tool to solve jigsaw puzzles using Node/Express on AWS

+## Prerequisites
+- This repo uses Docker and a Dockerfile to self-host this Node application as well as a dynamoDB instance
 ## Getting Started
 1. Clone the git repo locally
 1. Ensure you have the correct Node.js version installed(specified in [.nvmrc](.nvmrc))